A divorce is a formal termination of a marriage.

 Grounds for Divorce

 There is only one ground for divorce and that is that the marriage has irretrievably broken down.
-The court will need evidence proving the ground for divorce.
-Evidence of the breakdown has to be shown by proving one of the following:
+The court will not need evidence of behaviour or apportion of blame.
+This is because the no fault divorce was introduced on 6th April 2022.

-We can offer you expert assistance in either filing for divorce or responding to the petition.
+We can offer you expert assistance in either filing for divorce or responding to the application.

 What happens next?